 4.4kg of gold left on plane at Dhaka airport

-Customs Intelligence officials recovered 38 gold bars weighing over 4.4 kilogrammes from a plane at the Hazrat Shahjalal International Airport in Dhaka this morning.
+Customs Intelligence officials recovered 38 gold bars weighing over 4.4 kilogrammes from a plane at the Hazrat Shahjalal International Airport in Dhaka yesterday morning.

 However, no one was arrested in this connection.
 The value of the gold is around Tk 4.5 crore.

-CIID officials said smugglers sometimes left gold in this manner to avoid arrest.
+CIID officials said smugglers sometimes leave gold in this manner to avoid arrest.
 Many with security passes work as their agents and take the gold out of the airport.

 Comments